I’ve been learning and using Haskell on-and-off for the past couple

 Abstract binding trees (or ABTs) are abstract syntax trees (ASTs) augmented with the ability to capture the binding structure of a program.
 ABTs are one of the first topics we cover in 15-312 Principles of Programming Languages because variables show up in every interesting feature of a programming language.

-, which is an ABT library for Standard ML.
-For tinkering with Haskell, I recently found unbound-generics
+is an ABT library for Standard ML.
+For tinkering with Haskell, I

 in action.